MikroElektronika/mikrosdk_click_v2/clicks/heartrate2/README.md

 ## Examples Description

-> This app measures heart rate.
+> This example demonstrates the use of Heart rate 2 click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Resets device, checks ID and configures device to desired led.
+> Initilizes the driver, resets the device, checks the device ID and applies default settings.

 ```c